ljodal/django-postgres-audit-log/README.md

        pass
    ```

-   Subclassing this model will add an `AuditLogsField` to your model.
-This is a
+   Subclassing this model will add an `AuditLogsField` field to your model (this
-   virtual field that doesn't have a column in the database.
-It points to a
+   is virtual field that doesn't have a column in the database).
+It's a reverse

-   This decorator will dynamically create a model that includes all the fields
-   from the base audit log model, plus a foreign key to the decorated model.
-   You can access a model's audit log entries though `my_instance.audit_log`
-   which will give you a normal QuerySet that you can filter as you like.
+   lookup for the generic foreign key on `BaseLogEntry`, giving you easy access
+   to audit log entries for that specific model and is also used by the schema
+   editor to detect that triggers should be added to a certain model.

 5. Make migrations